aws-solutions/media-insights-on-aws/translator/README.md

-# solution-template
-template of solution builder solution
+# Video On Demand Translator

 ## Running unit tests for customization
 * Clone the repository, then make the desired code changes